Kremlin denies role in plane crash believed to have killed Russian mercenary leader Prigozhin

 The passenger manifest also included Prigozhin’s second-in-command, whose nom de guerre became the group’s name, as well as Wagner’s logistics chief and at least one possible bodyguard.

-It was not clear why several high-ranking members of Wagner, including top leaders who are normally exceedingly careful about their security, would have been on the same flight.
+It was not clear why several high-ranking members of Wagner, who are normally exceedingly careful about their security, would have been on the same flight.
 The purpose of their trip to St. Petersburg was unknown.

-Russian authorities have said the cause of the crash is under investigation.
+Russian authorities have opened an investigation into the crash and news reports said the plane’s wreckage has been removed from where it fell.

-In this first comments on the crash, Putin said the passengers had “made a significant contribution” to the fighting in Ukraine.
+In this first public comments on the crash, Putin said the passengers had “made a significant contribution” to the fighting in Ukraine.

 “We remember this, we know, and we will not forget,” he said in a televised interview with the Russian-installed leader of Ukraine’s partially occupied Donetsk region, Denis Pushilin.

-Putin recalled that he had known Prigozhin since the early 1990s and described him as “a man of difficult fate” who had “made serious mistakes in life, and he achieved the results he needed — both for himself and, when I asked him about it, for the common cause, as in these last months.
+Putin said he had known Prigozhin since the early 1990s and described him as “a man of difficult fate” who had “made serious mistakes in life, and he achieved the results he needed — both for himself and, when I asked him about it, for the common cause, as in these last months.
 He was a talented man, a talented businessman.”

-Russian state media have not covered the crash extensively, instead focusing on Putin’s Thursday remarks to the BRICS summit in Johannesburg via video link and Russia’s invasion of Ukraine.
+Russian state media have not covered the crash extensively, instead focusing on Putin’s Thursday remarks to the BRICS summit in Johannesburg via video link and the fighting in Ukraine.

-Sergei Mironov, the leader of the pro-Kremlin Fair Russia party and former chairman of the upper house of the Russian parliament, said on his Telegram channel that Prigozhin had “messed with too many people in Russia, Ukraine and the West.”
+Sergei Mironov, the leader of the pro-Kremlin Fair Russia party and former chairman of the upper house of parliament, said on his Telegram channel that Prigozhin had “messed with too many people in Russia, Ukraine and the West.”

 “It now seems that at some point, his number of enemies reached a critical point,” Mironov wrote.

-Numerous opponents and critics of Putin have been killed or gravely sickened in apparent assassination attempts, and U.S. and other Western officials long expected the Russian leader to go after Prigozhin, despite promising to drop charges in a deal that ended the June 23-24 mutiny.
+Numerous opponents and critics of Putin have been killed or fallen gravely ill in apparent assassination attempts, and U.S. and other Western officials long expected the Russian leader to go after Prigozhin, despite promising to drop charges in a deal that ended the June 23-24 mutiny.

-Prigozhin was long outspoken and critical of how Russian generals were waging the war in Ukraine, where his mercenaries were some of the fiercest fighters for the Kremlin.
+Prigozhin was outspoken and critical of how Russian generals were waging the war in Ukraine, where his mercenaries were some of the fiercest fighters for the Kremlin.
 For a long time, Putin appeared content to allow such infighting, but Prigozhin’s brief revolt raised the ante.

-His mercenaries swept through the southern Russian city of Rostov-on-Don and captured the military headquarters there without firing a shot.
+On June 23, his mercenaries swept through the southern Russian city of Rostov-on-Don and captured the military headquarters there without firing a shot.
 They then drove to within about 200 kilometers (125 miles) of Moscow and downed several military aircraft, killing more than a dozen Russian pilots.

-Putin first denounced the rebellion as “treason” and a “stab in the back,” but soon made a deal that saw an end to the mutiny in exchange for an amnesty for Prigozhin and his mercenaries and permission for them to move to Belarus.
+Putin initially denounced the rebellion as “treason” and a “stab in the back,” but soon made a deal that saw an end to the mutiny a day after it began in exchange for an amnesty for Prigozhin and his mercenaries and permission for them to move to Belarus.

+Since Prigozhin’s presumed death, unconfirmed reports said hundreds of Wagner’s fighters have fled Belarus.
+“Even before Aug.
+23, we recorded that the number of mercenaries in Belarus was decreasing, and since Aug.
+23, their number has also continued to decrease,” Ukrainian border service spokesperson Andriy Demchenko said Friday.

+In the days after the crash, people have been bringing flowers and candles to makeshift memorials near Wagner offices in different cities, including Prigozhin’s hometown of St. Petersburg, Russia’s second-largest city, along with Novosibirsk, Yekaterinburg and Rostov-on-Don, media reports said.